-If no submissions are received as a result of public notice period in Recommendation 1. above, DELEGATES BY ABSOLUTE MAJORITY to the Chief Executive Officer the power to enter into the lease in Recommendation 1. above, and AUTHORISES the Mayor and Chief Executive Officer to affix the common seal and execute the lease in accordance with the Execution of Documents Policy; and
+2. If no submissions are received as a result of public notice period in Recommendation 1. above, AUTHORISES the:

+- 2.1 Chief Executive Officer to enter into the lease in Recommendation 1. above, and - 2.2 Mayor and Chief Executive Officer to affix the common seal and execute the lease in accordance with the Execution of Documents Policy;